Scientific Forecaster Discussion

 Detailed information...including hourly taf wind component forecasts

 can be found at: http:/www.Erh.NOAA.Gov/zny/n90 (lower case)

-Kewr fcster comments: gusts occasional before 14z.
+Kewr fcster comments: occasional gusts 17-20kt through 16z.

 The afternoon kewr haze potential forecast is green...which

 implies slant range visibility 7sm or greater outside of cloud.

 Kisp fcster comments: westerly winds possible after 18z.
 Low chance of southerly

 winds after 20z.
 Isolated gusts up to 20 knots through 16z.